TheM1ddleM1n/Win11Atlas/README.md

 Only core Windows modules.
 Any third‑party modules are out of scope.

 **Is this an official Microsoft project?**
-No. This is an independent documentation project maintained by TheM1ddleM1n
+No. This is an independent project maintained by TheM1ddleM1n

 ## Contribution Guide